llm-bible/llm-bible.github.io/_publications/erwin2025few.markdown

 bibkey: erwin2025few
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.11335"}
-tags: ['Model Architecture', 'Few-Shot', 'Tools', 'RAG', 'Ethics and Bias', 'Interpretability', 'Interpretability and Explainability', 'Prompting', 'Applications']
+tags: ['Tools', 'Ethics and Bias', 'Applications', 'Interpretability and Explainability', 'RAG', 'Model Architecture', 'Interpretability', 'Few-Shot', 'Prompting']
 ---
 The task of policy compliance detection (PCD) is to determine if a scenario is in compliance with respect to a set of written policies.
 In a conversational